jfmengels/node-elm-review/test/snapshots/elm-review-something/maintenance/MAINTENANCE.md

 elm publish
 ```

-After the initial release, please **don't forget** to set the `published` field in the `package.json` to `true`.
-This will add the checks that make sure that the example configurations are always valid to the test suite.

 ### Successive releases

 Contrary to the initial release, the CI will automatically try to publish a new version of the package when the version in the `elm.json` is bumped.
 There is **no need** to add the Git tag or to run `elm publish` yourself!
 More details [here](https://github.com/dillonkearns/elm-publish-action).